 In 2019, a 1967 Shelby GT500 Super Snake was sold in an auction at a price of $2.2 million, making it the most expensive Mustang to ever sell.

 It doesn’t look like the popularity of the Ford Mustang is going to diminish anytime soon.
 However, it does seem as though the prices will continue to increase with no end in sight.
 So, if you don’t already own a Ford Mustang, you may consider purchasing one.
-After all, this classic is never going out of style!
+One last Mustang fact, this classic is never going out of style!